Product safety standards

 Sunscreen

-The Australian/NZ Standard for sunscreen (AS/NZ 2604/2012) will be the mandatory Safety Standard under the Fair Trading Act, and enforced by the Commission.
+The Australian/NZ Standard for sunscreen (AS/NZ 2604/2012) is the mandatory Safety Standard under the Fair Trading Act, and enforced by the Commission.

 The Safety Standard sets out procedures for determining the performance of sunscreen products, their sun protection factor (SPF) classification, testing methods and labelling requirements.